charlie-wong/coding-style/shell/Naming.rst

 Source File Names
 -------------------------------------------------------------------------------
-Filenames should be all lowercase with hyphens between words, if necessary can have digital numbers.
+Filenames should be all lowercase with underscores between words, if necessary can have digital numbers.